MarkUsProject/Markus/docs/docs/instructors/importing-and-exporting-data.md

 #### (Assignments) Assigning graders to groups

-Each CSV row should consist of the group name followed by a list of TA user names.
+Each CSV row should consist of the group name followed by a list of grader usernames.
+Each grader may be either a course grader or a course instructor.

 Example: